 Great as a topping for pulled pork sandwiches, Polish sausage on a bun or fish tacos

-Dale created this Quick Faux Kimchi after eating a similar tasty Thai cabbage slaw from Chef Thomas Benninger of Gladys at The Strand in San Antonio many years ago.
+Dale created this Quick Fresh Kimchi Slaw after eating a similar tasty cabbage slaw from the late Chef Thomas Benninger of Gladys at The Strand in San Antonio many years ago.
 As a side dish, it pairs well with barbecue.

-This fresh tasting slaw is good for you and extremely popular (even addictive when served to well-traveled palates).
+This fresh tasting slaw is extremely popular and even addictive when served to well-traveled palates.
 We count it among our top five all-time popular recipes.
-The melding of sweet, acidic, hot, salty and savory creates umami perfection.
+The melding of sweet, acidic, hot, salty and savory creates umami perfection with the benefit of being great for your gut health.
+Gotta feed those microbes that keep your immune system humming!

 |Prep time:||15 minutes|